23 Best Things To Do In Lakeland, FL 2025

 Address: 4399 Winter Lake Rd., Lakeland, FL 33803

 Munn Park Historic District is located in the heart of downtown Lakeland and serves as the centerpiece of the community.
-Munn Park features a fountain and plenty of green space for visitors to enjoy.
+The park features a fountain and plenty of green space for visitors to enjoy.
 The surrounding neighborhood features 48 historic buildings.

 Enjoy a leisurely stroll through the district and admire the well-preserved buildings.
 The district is also home to a variety of restaurants, cafes, and shops, making it a must-see destination when visiting Lakeland!